-2.7 pickle—Python object serialization
+2.7 pickle—Python object serialization [72]

-“Pickle — Python Object Serialization - GeeksforGeeks” (GeeksforGeeks, June 8, 2017) <https://www.geeksforgeeks.org/pickle-python-object-serialization/> accessed November 24, 2019.

 The pickle module is used for implementing binary protocols for serializing and de-serializing a Python object structure.

 Pickling: It is a process where a Python object hierarchy is converted into a byte stream.